sjstein/R8DIUM/README.md

 # R8DIUM

-## Killerp51's R8DIUM Fork
-This fork is based off of the R8DIUM-Gravitated release.
-All credit goes to sjstein and Garrisonsan for the release.
-I have made a few fixes and added some features. sjtein/Garrisonsan, if you see this, feel free to incorporate these changes into your work

-* Fixed - audioop file missing
-* Added - Discord bot activity status (incorporated into config.cfg)
-* Added - Discord role assignment upon member joining server (optional)

 ## The Run8 Database for Integrated User Management

 **R8DIUM is a Discord "bot" which enables user management for a Run8 server**.
 It allows admin/yardmasters the ability to